TheRomanXpl0it/TheRomanXpl0it.github.io/_posts/articles/2018-11-16-last-flareon18.md

     - dp1
 ---

-In the third meeting of DC11396 I presented my solution to the last problem of Flare-On 2018.

-Flare-On Challenge is the annual individual CTF about reverse engineering.
+In the third meeting of DC11396 I presented my solution to the last problem of [Flare-On](http://flare-on.com/) 2018, the annual individual reverse engineering CTF.

-This challenge is easy, it is "only" a normal bootkit.
-Ah no, this one has two layers of virtual machine obfuscation with esoteric ISAs!
+This challenge seems "easy", it is "only" a normal bootkit.
+Well no, this one has two layers of virtual machine obfuscation with esoteric ISAs!
 Spooky!

-Look at my slides:
+Here are my presentation slides:

 <style>
     .responsive-wrap iframe { max-width: 100%;}